kumbung01/zmk-feature-split-esb/README.md

 # enable ESB TX send request packet payload with ACK bit
 # ESB protocol has built-in retransmit counter (default one), if RX does not response ACK properly.
-# disable this iif you are pursuing extreme low latency, not much different in real-life experiment.
+# disable this iif you are pursuing extreme low latency, not much different in real-life.
 CONFIG_ZMK_SPLIT_ESB_PROTO_TX_ACK=y

 # The delay between each retransmission of unacknowledged packets
+# NOTE: radio will chock if too short
 CONFIG_ZMK_SPLIT_ESB_PROTO_TX_RETRANSMIT_DELAY=600

 # The number of retransmission attempts before transmission fail
+# NOTE: applying less retransmit count on pointer device will lead to lossy but sharper move
 CONFIG_ZMK_SPLIT_ESB_PROTO_TX_RETRANSMIT_COUNT=32

-# enable Multi-Protocol Service Layer (MPSL)
+# The number of Multi-Protocol Service Layer (MPSL) timeslot sessions
+# set 1, if CONFIG_ZMK_BLE is disabled on central or peripherals
-# set 2, if CONFIG_ZMK_BLE is enabled on central, which uses BLE and ESB simultaneously
+# set 2, if CONFIG_ZMK_BLE is enabled on central, which needs BLE and ESB simultaneously
-# set 1, if CONFIG_ZMK_BLE is disabled on both central and peripherals. (dongle-only mode)
-CONFIG_MPSL_TIMESLOT_SESSION_COUNT=2
+CONFIG_MPSL_TIMESLOT_SESSION_COUNT=1

 # Number of message queue size to buffer ESB payload for TX in between multi-protocol service
 # timeslots (CONFIG_MPSL_TIMESLOT_SESSION_COUNT)